-3.3.6 Peat landslides are caused by a combination of factors, triggering factors and preconditioning factors The combined factors are discussed in greater detail in the Landslide Susceptibility Approach Section of this report.
-Triggering factors have an immediate or rapid effect on the stability of a peat accumulation whereas preconditioning factors can influence peat stability over a much longer period.
-Only some of these factors can be addressed by site characterisation.
+- 3.3.6 Peat landslides are caused by a combination of factors, triggering factors and preconditioning factors.
+The combined factors are discussed in greater detail in Section 3.4.
+Triggering factors have an immediate or rapid effect on the stability of a peat deposits, whereas preconditioning factors can influence peat stability over a much longer period of time. - 3.3.7 Preconditioning factors may influence peat stability over long periods of time (years to hundreds of years), and include: - impeded drainage caused by a peat layer overlying an impervious clay or mineral base; - slope convexity/concavity; - proximity to local drainage, either from flushes, pipes or streams; - connectivity between surface drainage and the peat substrate interface; - artificially cut transverse drainage ditches, or grips; - increase in mass of the peat slope through peat formation, increases in water content or afforestation; - reduction in shear strength of peat or substrate caused by progressive creep, chemical or physical weathering or clay dispersal in the substrate; - loss of surface vegetation effecting tensile strength (e.g., by burning or pollution induced vegetation change); - increase in buoyancy of the peat slope through formation caused by wetting up of desiccated areas; and - afforestation/deforestation of peat areas, causing desiccation of peat or rehydration/swelling due to subsequent forest harvesting. - 3.3.8 Triggering factors are typically of short duration (minutes to hours) and any individual trigger event can be considered as a result of cumulative events: - intense rainfall or snowmelt causing high pore pressures; - rapid ground accelerations (e.g., from earthquakes or blasting); - unloading of the peat mass by drainage or by artificial excavations (e.g., cutting); - drainage in susceptible parts of a slope by alterations to natural drainage patterns (e.g.by pipe blocking or drainage diversion); and - loading by plant, spoil or infrastructure

-- 3.3.7 Preconditioning factors may influence peat stability over long periods of time (years to hundreds of years), and include: - impeded drainage caused by a peat layer overlying an impervious clay or mineral base (hydrological discontinuity); - a convex slope or a slope with a break of slope at its head (concentration of subsurface flow); - proximity to local drainage, either from flushes, pipes or streams (supply of water); - connectivity between surface drainage and the peat/impervious interface (mechanism for generation of excess pore pressures); - artificially cut transverse drainage ditches, or grips (elevating pore water pressures in the basal peat mineral matrix between cuts, and causing fragmentation of the peat mass); - increase in mass of the peat slope through peat formation, increases in water content or afforestation; - reduction in shear strength of peat or substrate from changes in physical structure caused by progressive creep and vertical fracturing (tension cracking or desiccation cracking), chemical or physical weathering or clay dispersal in the substrate; - loss of surface vegetation and associated tensile strength (e.g. by burning or pollution induced vegetation change); - increase in buoyancy of the peat slope through formation of sub-surface pools or water-filled pipe networks or wetting up of desiccated areas; and - afforestation of peat areas, reducing water held in the peat body, and increasing potential for formation of desiccation cracks which are exploited by rainfall on forest harvesting. - 3.3.8 Triggering factors are typically of short duration (minutes to hours) and any individual trigger event can be considered as a result of cumulative events: - intense rainfall or snowmelt causing high pore pressures along pre-existing or potential rupture surfaces (e.g. between the peat and substrate); - rapid ground accelerations (e.g. from earthquakes or blasting); unloading of the peat mass by fluvial incision or by artificial excavations (e.g. cutting); - focusing of drainage in a susceptible part of a slope by alterations to natural drainage patterns (e.g.by pipe blocking or drainage diversion); and - loading by plant, spoil or infrastructure. - 3.3.9 External environmental triggers such as rainfall and snowmelt cannot be mitigated, though they can be managed (e.g. by limiting construction activities during periods of intense rain). - 3.3.10Unloading of the peat mass by excavation, loading of the peat by plant and focusing of drainage can be managed and mitigated by careful design, site specific stability analyses, informed working practices and monitoring.
+- 3.3.9 External environmental triggers such as rainfall and snowmelt cannot be mitigated, though they can be managed (e.g., by limiting construction activities during periods of intense rain). - 3.3.10 Unloading of the peat mass by excavation, loading of the peat by plant and focusing of drainage can be managed and mitigated by careful design, site specific stability analyses, informed working practices and monitoring.